-For most people, learning statistics is not something that is most successfully approached alone!
-You are welcome to attend any office hours (either of the TAs', and/or the instructor's), regardless of your section assignment.
-Please check our Canvas homepage for the most updated list of TA office hours and their locations.
-You are encouraged to request appointments with any of us outside of office hours if you cannot make the scheduled times.
+For almost everyone, learning statistics is not something that is most successfully approached alone!
+You are welcome and encouraged to attend any office hours (any of the TAs', and/or the instructor's), regardless of your section assignment, and to request appointments with any of us outside of office hours if you cannot make the scheduled times.